 In this issue, we are going to talk about the following:

-Technical debt can cause so much frustration and burnout to development teams.
+Technical debt can cause significant frustration and burnout among development teams.
 Software engineers can be aware of the side effects of technical debt.
 However, they often need to explain to the product team why quick and easy solutions to coding development are risky.

-So, instead of stabilizing the situation, the business keeps adding more features, and the technical debt grows.
-We usually say because of this that technical debt is not a technical problem.
-For that reason, every software development team must try their best to prevent the technical debt from accumulating so it doesn't result in the worst-case scenario, which is a project halt.
+So, instead of stabilizing the situation, the business continues to add more features, and the technical debt accumulates.
+Because of this, we usually say that technical debt is not a technical problem.
+For that reason, every software development team must strive to prevent technical debt from accumulating, so it doesn't result in the worst-case scenario: a project halt.

-For Technical Debt, we can say that it’s everything that stops us from developing software fast.
-Martin Fowler explains in his technical debt quadrant four different pathways that lead to technical debt creation [4], but there are more.
-And we can see this, especially with startup companies who want to go fast and don’t think about quality first.
+Technical debt encompasses everything that hinders our ability to develop software quickly.
+Martin Fowler explains in his technical debt quadrant four different pathways that lead to the creation of technical debt [4], but there are more.
+We can see this, especially with startup companies that want to move quickly and don’t prioritize quality initially.

-In studies on developer productivity [2], developers are usually forced to introduce a new technical debt as companies keep trading quality for short-term goals, such as new shiny features.
-Yet Technical Debt doesn’t only impact the whole organization but also developers’ happiness, job satisfaction [3], and morale [8].
+In studies on developer productivity [2], developers are often compelled to introduce new technical debt as companies prioritize short-term goals over quality, such as introducing new, shiny features.
+Yet, Technical Debt not only impacts the entire organization but also affects developers’ happiness, job satisfaction [3], and morale [8].

-The main problem with Technical Debt is that code is an abstract concept, so it’s hard to explain what is happening to business and management.
-So, companies could easily ignore what they don’t see or understand.
-So, here we need to be explicit and visualize our Technical Debt clearly for the company and management.
+The main problem with Technical Debt is that code is an abstract concept, making it difficult to explain its impact on business and management.
+Therefore, companies can easily overlook what they don’t see or understand.
+So, here, we need to be explicit and visualize our Technical Debt for the company and management.

-Usually, during the development of our software systems, the capacity available for new features per development cycle decrease (lead time is increasing) while complexity builds up.
+Typically, during the development of our software systems, the capacity available for new features per development cycle decreases (leading to an increase in lead time) while complexity builds up.
 So, we spend more time fighting the complexity than developing new features.

-We want a high-performing organization that will give us a competitive advantage to be more responsive and innovative.
-To do this, we need a high-quality software development process to go fast.
+We aim to establish a high-performing organization that will provide us with a competitive advantage, enabling us to be more responsive and innovative.
+We require a high-quality software development process to accomplish this efficiently.

 Technical Debt will occur anyway, yet we need a strategy to reduce the creation of new debt while allowing us to reduce existing debt.
 Investing in this will build technical wealth for our company.

-We usually think that the bad code = Technical Debt, but there is more to it.
+We usually think that bad code equals Technical Debt, but there’s more to it.
 There are different types of tech debt:

 Code quality - our code could be clearer to understand.
-There are no coding standards, it’s poorly designed, and there is a lot of complexity.
-In addition, there are a lot of code comments explaining what something does.
+It lacks coding standards, is poorly designed, and is very complex.
+Additionally, numerous code comments explain the functionality of various elements.

-Testing - we need a proper testing approach (check Test Pyramid), from unit tests, over integration to E2E tests.
+Testing - we need a proper testing approach (check the Test Pyramid), ranging from unit tests to integration tests to end-to-end (E2E) tests.

 Coupling - between modules that block each other increases the time to deal with such code.

-Out-of-date Libraries or Tools - we are using some legacy libraries or tools with several issues, such as security or inability to update to new technologies and platforms.
-We, as developers, always want to work with the most up-to-date technologies and efficient tools.
+Out-of-date Libraries or Tools - We are using some legacy libraries or tools that have several issues, such as security vulnerabilities or the inability to update to new technologies and platforms.
+As developers, we always strive to work with the most up-to-date technologies and efficient tools.

-Manual Process - some processes in our delivery need to be automated.
-No automated builds, no CI/CD process.
+Manual Process - Some processes in our delivery require automation.
+There are no automated builds and no CI/CD process in place.

 Wrong or no architecture - we don’t have proper architecture, or it’s just a big ball of mud.
 Our architecture doesn’t reflect what we want to achieve with our system, or it doesn’t scale well.

-Lack of Documentation - there is no documentation, or it’s not updated to reflect the system’s current state.
+Lack of Documentation - There is no documentation, or it has not been updated to reflect the system’s current state.

-Lack of Knowledge Sharing - we don’t have a culture of knowledge sharing, so it isn’t easy for newcomers to get up to speed.
+Lack of Knowledge Sharing - We lack a culture of knowledge sharing, making it difficult for newcomers to get up to speed.
 We should always document our decisions and specifications during our work.

-And there are more types, too, regarding low-value work, issues with monitoring, etc.
+Additionally, there are more types, including low-value work and issues with monitoring, among others.

 So, what are some strategies to reduce technical debt?
 We should all start by prioritizing Technical Debt.
-First, we need to analyze our development process and codebase to find bottlenecks and create a Tech Debt Map.
-Then, once we have such a map (shown in the image below), we need to review each piece by identifying causes.
+First, we must analyze our development process and codebase to identify bottlenecks and create a Technical Debt Map (as shown in the image below).
+Then, once we have such a map, we need to review each piece by identifying the causes.

-Now, when we have this list, we can go through it and check what happens if we do nothing (could it become worse or not) and if this part of our system is used for new development now and in the future.
+Once we have this list, we can review it and assess what happens if we do nothing (could it worsen or not), and whether this part of our system is currently used for new development and will continue to be used in the future.
 So when we mark these two things, we can prioritize and keep stuff with worse tech debt, and we will build on those now and in the future.

-You can also organize a workshop or Tech Debt retros to build a map, and you should regularly audit debt across all of these categories.
+You can also organize a workshop or tech debt retrospective to build a map.
+You should also regularly audit debt across all of these categories.

-A Recommended Strategy To Deal With Technical Debt
+5. A Recommended Strategy to deal with Technical Debt

 One recommended strategy to deal with Technical Debt consists of the following steps:

-Our systems need to have clear ownership and be responsible entirely for them.
-But, unfortunately, if some parts of our system aren’t right, no one is taking care of them.
+Our systems need clear ownership and responsibility.
+Unfortunately, if some parts of our system aren’t functioning correctly, no one notices.

-We need to prioritize stuff based on impact, as we showed on the Tech Debt Map above.
+We need to prioritize tasks based on their impact, as shown on the Tech Debt Map above.

-We must empower teams to fix problems and resolve Technical Debt in the natural flow of product development.
-We need to have a healthy balance here between reducing tech debt versus adding new functionality with a pragmatic approach.
-What works well is to continuously invest 10-20% of development time into this.
+We must empower teams to identify and resolve technical issues in the natural flow of product development.
+We need a healthy balance between reducing tech debt and adding new functionality with a pragmatic approach.
+What works well is to continuously invest 10-20% of development time in this area.
 How you can do this:

-For smaller debt (up to a few hours), do a refactoring when you touch it.
+For smaller debts (up to a few hours), do a refactoring when you touch it.
 But, then, let people be Good Boy Scouts.

 For medium debt (from a day to a few days of work), you can try the following:

-Tech Debt Fridays are working only on this.
+Tech Debt Fridays are working on this exclusively.

 Mark tech debt as a feature, prioritize it, and work on it.